apsalverda/aps-research-articles/README.md

 # Research
-A collection of my research articles in academia and industry
+A collection of my research articles and technical reports, in academia and industry.